-Dustin Tokarski allowed two goals on 24 shots for the loss.
-He got in a duel with Robin Lehner and came up one goal short.
+Dustin Tokarski allowed 4 goals on 27 shots for the loss.

 Box score from TheAHL.com.